eaudeweb/naaya/eggs/Naaya/Naaya/NaayaCalendar/README.txt

 		The "visualisation condition" properties by default is empty and ignored.

-		According to your needs you can fill "start date" and/or "end date" with a date type property name of the defined object and in "visualisation condition" field you can put a python expression like "self.approved" or "self.getApproved()"
+		According to your needs you can fill "start date" and "end date" with a date type property name of the defined object and in "visualisation condition" field you can put a python expression like "self.approved" or "self.getApproved()"
 		to be evaluated.

-		If "start date" is left empty, "bobobase_modification_time" will be set automatically.
+An DateRangeIndex for each "start date" and "end date" pair, must be specified and added to the catalog, e.g. "interval" for "start_date" and "end_date".

-		Into "Warnings" fields you'll find a general message regarding that property of object such:
+		In the "Warnings" fields you'll find a general message regarding that property of object such:
 		- Property found
 		- No such property
 		- Empty
 		- No object found

 	Look & feel

 		**Important note:** when you add a calendar instance on a page of your portal, make sure you include its stylesheet in the header of the page.
 The URL of the stylesheet is ``string:${here/getEventCalendarURL}/calendar_style``.

 		The calendar can be easily integrated in any portal's look&feel by changing it's appearance (fonts, colors, borders, title,...) from the "Calendar style" and "Events style" tabs.

 		The EventCalendar folder contains two images (left_arrow and right_arrow) for the two arrows, left and right, used to browse back and forward among the months.
 Upload them according to your website colors.
 Also there is locatated the calendar's CSS file which can be modified.

 		As default, EvenCalendar's template uses
 		"standard_html_header" and "standard_html_footer", if you want
 		to integrate it in other type of template you must modify the